Deborah Raney

-Deborah Raney (born 1955) is an American Christian novelist who has written or contributed to more than 40 books.
+Deborah Raney (born 1955) is an American writer of Christian novels and romance novels.
+She has written or contributed to more than 40 books.

 Early life and education

 Raney was born in San Antonio, Texas in 1955 and grew up in Rice County, Kansas, the eldest of five children.
 Raised on a farm, she was inspired by Laura Ingalls Wilder's popular Little House on the Prairie series.
 She graduated from Lyons High School in Lyons, Kansas, and subsequently attended Emporia State University and later, Kansas State University.